-The Board will annually adopt a school calendar that provides for 1,044 hours of pupil attendance.
+The Board will annually adopt a school calendar that provides for 1,044 hours of pupil attendance and 169 school days.
 Hours, in excess of the state required minimum, may be recommended by the School Leader and approved by the Board.

-The length of the school day shall be 6.5 hours.
+The length of the school day shall be at least 6.5 hours.